 Adds a field to a sublayer of a network analysis layer.

-Adds network analysis objects to a network analysis layer.
-The objects are added to specific sublayers such as Stops and Barriers.
-Objects are input as features or records.
+Adds input features or records to a network analysis layer.
+The inputs are added to specific sublayers such as stops and barriers.

 Reconstructs the network connectivity and attribute information of a network dataset.
-The network dataset needs to be rebuilt after making edits to the attributes or the features of a participating source feature class.
+The network dataset must be rebuilt after edits are made to the attributes or the features of a participating source feature class.
 After the source features are edited, the tool establishes the network connectivity only in the areas that have been edited to speed up the build process; however, when the network attributes are edited, the entire extent of the network dataset is rebuilt.
 This may be a slow operation on a large network dataset.

-Adds fields to the input features that contain the network location of the features.
-The tool is used to store the network location information as feature attributes to quickly load the features as inputs for a network analysis layer.
+Locates input features on a network and adds fields describing these network locations to the input features.
+The tool is used to store the network location information as feature attributes to quickly load the features as inputs for a network analysis.

 Returns a Boolean indicating whether the number of edge source features from the specified network dataset that are intersected by the features within the specified feature layer is less than or equal to the specified cutoff.
+If the number of intersecting features is less than or equal to the allowed limit, the function returns True.
+If the number of intersecting features exceeds the allowed limit, the function returns False.
 The function is useful to restrict the number of features that can be loaded as line or polygon barriers into a network analysis layer.